boostorg/gil/CONTRIBUTING.md

     ```

     **TIP:** By default, tests and [examples](example/README.md) are compiled using
     the minimum required C++11.
     Specify `-DCMAKE_CXX_STANDARD=14|17|20` to use newer version.
     For more CMake options available for GIL, check `option`-s defined
     in the top-level `CMakeLists.txt`.

-    **TIP:** If CMake is failing to find Boost libraries, especially built with
+    **TIP:** If CMake is failing to find Boost libraries, especially built
-        `--layout=versioned`, you can try a few hacks:
+    with `--layout=versioned`, you can try a few hacks:

-     - `-DBoost_ARCHITECTURE=-x64` to help CMake find Boost 1.66 and above
+      - option `-DBoost_ARCHITECTURE=-x64` to help CMake find Boost 1.66 and above
         add an architecture tag to the library file names in versioned build
         The option added in CMake 3.13.0.

-     - `-DBoost_COMPILER=-gcc5` or `-DBoost_COMPILER=-vc141` to help CMake earlier
+      - option `-DBoost_COMPILER=-gcc5` or `-DBoost_COMPILER=-vc141` to help CMake earlier
         than 3.13 match your compiler with toolset used in the Boost library file names
         (i.e. `libboost_unit_test_framework-gcc5-mt-x64-1_69` and not `-gcc55-`).
         Fixed in CMake 3.13.0.
       - if CMake is still failing to find Boost, you may try `-DBoost_DEBUG=ON` to
         get detailed diagnostics output from `FindBoost.cmake` module.

-* List available CMake targets
+- List available CMake targets

     ```shell
     cmake --build . --target help
     ```

-* Build selected target with CMake
+- Build selected target with CMake

     ```shell
     cmake --build . --target gil_test_pixel
     ```

-* List available CTest targets
+- List available CTest targets

     ```shell
     ctest --show-only | grep Test
     ```

-* Run selected test with CTest
+- Run selected test with CTest

     ```shell
     ctest -R gil.tests.core.pixel